Smallsword Symposium

 Timetable

 A breakdown of the event schedule.
-Please note, activities and timings may be subject to change.
+Please note, for the workshop timeslots participants will have 2 options to choose from.
+All activities and timings are correct at the time of publication, but may be subject to change.

 Come along to say hello and socialise with your fellow fencers from around the world!
 Black Boar members will be there to facilitate meet and greets.
 This informal evening is the perfect way to relax after your travels and will take place in the dedicated upstairs bar of the Beehive Inn, located on the Grassmarket.
+It starts from 18:00, and you can drop by anytime.
 You’ll be able to order food and drinks.

 Check-in with our event organisers and complete health and safety documents.